 During the weekdays, westbound SR-91 experiences heavier traffic conditions during the morning commute for travelers leaving Riverside County to employment areas in Orange and Los Angeles counties.
-The Corridor is generally congested between the hours of 5 a.m. to 10 a.m. in the westbound direction.
-The afternoon experiences heavy congestion in the eastbound direction between the hours of 3 p.m. to 7 p.m.
+The Corridor is generally congested between the peak period of 6 a.m. to 10 a.m. in the westbound direction and the peak period of 3 p.m. to 7 p.m. in the eastbound direction.
+Due to the high demand, congestion in the corridor occurs before and after the peak periods.
 The eastbound afternoon conditions tend to be exacerbated by the lack of receiving capacity in the Riverside County portion of the SR-91 Corridor.
 Accordingly, RCTC is working closely with Caltrans District 8 to sponsor improvements that will provide congestion relief for the eastbound afternoon condition.
-Some of these improvements include the I-15/SR-91 Express Lane Connector, SR-71/SR-91 Interchange, and Improvements East of I-15.
+Some of these improvements include the 15/91 Express Lane Connector, SR-71/SR-91 Interchange, and Improvements East of I-15.